AllyTechEngineering/portsmouth/README.md

 A Flutter package to use fonts from fonts.google.com.
 - go_router: ^10.2.0
 A declarative routing package for Flutter that uses the Router API to provide a convenient, url-based API for navigating between different screens.
 You can define URL patterns, navigate using a URL, handle deep links, and a number of other navigation-related scenarios.
+- url_launcher: ^6.1.14
+A Flutter plugin for launching a URL.
 ### Flutter SDK
 - ThemeData Class
 - MaterialApp (for Material Design)